boyu-zhang-25/DropConnect_DPP/README.md

 Make sure the arguments passed in are correct since it will loads the pickle file `'student_masks_' + args.pruning_choice + '_' + str(args.student_h_size) + "_" + str(args.k) + '.pkl'` from the previous pruning step.

+If the `evaluate.py` throws an index-out-of-bound error, it indicates that the training did not converge so that the code for aligning block diagonal matrix cannot be executed.
+Please refer to the appendix and simulation section on what hyperparameters we used.

 ## Fixing the finite DPP sampling of the Dppy package